rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/_index.md

 Rancher can integrate with a variety of popular logging services and tools that exist outside of your Kubernetes clusters.

-Rancher supports the following services:
+Rancher supports integration with the following services:

 - Elasticsearch
 - Splunk